dhh1128/distributed-state-machine/README.md

 ### Airlock

 The one for airlocks is the most complex.
-Airlocks have an inner and outer door, and 4 buttons that can be used to open the door at the place where a person wants to pass through -- push button 1 if you're in the launch bay and you want to open the outer door to enter the airlock, button 3 if you're inside the airlock and want to go to the ship interior, and so forth:
+Airlocks never open a door until the pressure on both sides is equal.
+They have an inner and outer door, and 4 buttons that can be used to open the door at the place where a person wants to pass through -- push button 1 if you're in the launch bay and you want to open the outer door to enter the airlock, button 3 if you're inside the airlock and want to go to the ship interior, and so forth.
+When you ask for a door to be opened, the airlock automatically decides how to change the pressure in the space between its two doors, such that the target door is safe to open.
+Maybe no changes are needed, in which case the door opens immediately.
+Otherwise, pressure is equalized first.

 ![airlock](airlock-closeup.png)